bbauska/W3Cx-5of5/README.md

 ![](./images/image365.png){width="5.0in"
 height="2.3269225721784776in"}

-Let\'s start with an array called \"myarr\" that contains some colors.
+Let&apos;s start with an array called &quot;myarr&quot; that contains some colors.
 The first thing we must remind is that each element has an index.
 And the first index is at number 0.
-If I type in the console...it gives me the first element. "myarr\[0\]" gives the first element.
+If I type in the console...it gives me the first element. "myarr&lbrack;0&rbrack;" gives the first element.
 Arrays in JavaScript are objects.

 ![](./images/image366.png){width="5.0in"
 height="2.3269225721784776in"}

-If I try "typeof myarr" it\'s says "objects".
+If I try "typeof myarr" it&apos;s says "objects".
 And objects, in an object-oriented languages, have properties.
 They are the DNA of the objects, like person has an age, person has a name, an array has the length.
 As the array is an object, it will have some interesting